tact-lang/tact-by-example/src/routes/(examples)/03-structs/content.md

 ## Structs vs. messages

-Structs and messages are actually very similar with the only difference that messages are designed to be serialized and structs aren't.

-Messages have a header containing their unique numeric id and therefore can be used with receivers (the contract can tell messages apart based on this id).
-Unlike messages, struct definitions do not specify field sizes like `as uint32`.
+Structs and messages are almost identical with the only difference that messages have a 32-bit header containing their unique numeric id.
+This allows messages to be used with receivers since the contract can tell different types of messages apart based on this id.